 Passes & Tickets: Passes and tickets for regular campus transit bus service may be purchased at the MSU Book Store, the Union Store, University Apartments Office, at all Residence Hall Reception Desks, and the Automotive Services office.
 Prices and schedules are also available at these places.
-Bus service is free during registration periods before the beginning of each semester to allow people to become acquainted with the system.
+Bus service is free during the two weekdays prior to the start of classes each semester to allow people to become acquainted with the system.